MartyMacGyver/PractRand/README.md

 Building:
 It looks like MSVC >= 2012 should work for Windows.
 I don't plan to create binaries at this time though, and prefer to use platform-agnostic tools where possible.

-I've been able to build in Linux (Ubuntu) and Windows equally well (using MinGW-W64 5.3.0+ for Windows) as follows:
+I've been able to build in Linux (Ubuntu) and Windows equally well.

+For Windows I used the MinGW-W64 5.3.0 compiler from https://sourceforge.net/projects/mingw-w64/ (I selected the "x86_64", "posix", and "seh" options during installation).
+I gave this all a try with the 6.1.0 tools as well - seems to work fine too.

 Once you have gcc/g++ working, run the following from the command line in the root dir of this project: